-The LHS/GHS Boosters are a group of former Livermore High School athletes, former students, and civic-minded businessmen to foster and stimulate scholarship and athletics in the community high schools.
+The LHS/GHS Boosters are a group of former Livermore High School athletes, former students, and civic-minded businessmen and businesswomen to foster and stimulate scholarship and athletics in the community high schools.
+LHS/GHS Boosters Link

 ALUMNI ASSOCIATION

 LHSAA creates opportunities for alumni to interact with each other and to provide ongoing support for current LHS students, faculty and administration in their mission of "preparing every student for future education and productive citizenship."